Cubs vs. White Sox Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Kyle Hendricks (4-6) will take to the mound for the Cubs and make his 16th start of the season.
+- The Cubs will send Javier Assad (2-2) to the mound for his fourth start this season.

 |Opponent